 Determine Your Path

 The first step in your planning is self-assessment.
 Why is self-assessment important?
 Unless you take ownership of your own career, you run the risk of drifting into someone else's future.
 If you are not an active participant in the process of assessing what you want out of your Duke Law School education and subsequent career, then the path you follow may be based on the needs and criteria of others.
 Self-assessment will help you identify what skills, knowledge, passions, or drives you possess that you can channel into your law career.
-Self-assessment consists of determining three basic things:
+Self-assessment consists of determining two basic things:

 - Who am I?
 (What are my interests, skills, & values?)